New Jersey Senate Commerce Committee Approves Bill to Release Prisoners Early Due to Coronavirus

 A similar bill, which also proposes “emergency credits” to be awarded to eligible inmates during the global pandemic, as well as the “no-contact order” for victims upon an inmate’s release, was presented by the Assembly Judiciary Committee earlier in the week.

 New Jersey has faced scrutiny for its handling of the Coronavirus outbreak.
-The state has the highest rate of inmate deaths from the virus in the country, according to data gathered by The Marshall Project.
+According to data gathered by The Marshall Project, the state has the highest rate of inmate deaths from the virus in the country.

-According to members of the Committee, the proposed bill is a small step toward what is seen as a much-needed overhaul of the prison system in New Jersey.
-The Coronavirus has highlighted systemic failures by the Department of Corrections to implement procedures that protect the safety of inmates and employees alike.
-A report by the Marshall Project showed that as of August 11, there were 95,398 cases of Covid-19 reported in prisons across the United States, representing a full 10 percent increase from the week prior.
+According to the Committee members, the proposed bill is a small step toward what is seen as a much-needed overhaul of the prison system in New Jersey.
+The Coronavirus has highlighted systemic failures by the Department of Corrections to implement procedures that protect inmates’ and employees’ safety.
+The Marshall Project report showed that as of August 11, there were 95,398 cases of Covid-19 reported in prisons across the United States, representing a full 10 percent increase from the week prior.
 While the week’s leap in nationwide prison cases did not result from a marked increase in New Jersey corrections facilities, New Jersey led the nation early in the pandemic in its inmate death ratio; it also continues to see surges in positive tests into August.
 There are 3,093 total cases of Covid-19 in New Jersey prisons, a ratio of 182 cases to every 1,000 prisoners.
 As of August, only Arkansas has a higher rate of cases.

 Early Release of Inmates Aimed to Reduce Spread of the Virus

-According to lawmakers, the decision to release inmates early from prison would reduce the spread of Coronavirus in its prisons because it would give those released more of a capacity to socially distance themselves.
-The main reason for the outbreak of the highly contagious virus in corrections facilities is that there is not a capacity for proper and sustained social distancing.
+According to lawmakers, the decision to release inmates early from prison would reduce the spread of Coronavirus in its prisons because it would give those released more of a capacity to distance themselves socially.
+The main reason for the outbreak of the highly contagious virus in corrections facilities is that there is no capacity for proper and sustained social distancing.

-During the hearing proposal, only one individual spoke in favor of the bill, a representative of the American Civil Liberties Union.
+During the hearing proposal, only one individual spoke in favor of the bill, representing the American Civil Liberties Union.
 No one spoke in opposition to the proposal.

 Prison Staff and their Families at Higher Risk of Contracting the Virus

-At Del Sardo & Montanari, our attorneys are experienced in supporting our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in ensuring their safety as they serve their sentence in the New Jersey Department of Corrections facilities.
+At The Montanari Law Group, our attorneys are experienced in supporting our clients across Wayne, Paterson, Clifton, West Milford, Woodland Park, Little Falls, and Passaic County in ensuring their safety as they serve their sentence in the New Jersey Department of Corrections facilities.

 To schedule a consultation with a member of our team today regarding the rights of you or your loved one as you serve your sentence during this time of the pandemic, please fill out our online form or call our Little Falls office at (973) 233-4396 today for a free and confidential consultation.